Shape-specific fluctuations of an active colloidal interface: Model

+where $b$ is the radius of each colloid.
+Note that $r_0 = 2b$.
 All numerical results in this paper are generated with an explicit Euler-Maruyama integrator with time step $dt=0.01$ and simulation time $T=7.2 \times 10^{5}$.
-For all simulations here (unless stated otherwise) $b=1$, $c_0=1$, $D_c = 1$, $\hat{\mu} = \mu k_{b} = 91.6 s^{-1}$, and $v_s = 1$.
+For all simulations here (unless stated otherwise) $b=1$, $r_0=2b$, $c_0=1$, $D_c = 1$, $\hat{\mu} = \mu k_{b} = 91.6$, and $v_s = 1$. $D_r=0$ for all sections, with the exception of Sec. \ref{sec:VC} where values are explicitly stated.
 Wherever realization average is performed, we use $50$ realizations, with the exception of $10$ used in Appendix \ref{sec:hist_dep}.